 Q. How do you calibrate a Highmex thermometer?

 A. Turn the thermometer off and leave it at room temperature for 30 minutes.
-Now, repeat the same test using a cup of hot water and then a cup of cold water.
+Now, repeat the same test using a cup of hot water, followed by a cup of cold water.
 Your thermometer is now calibrated and should show precise temperature readings from now on.

 Q. Why do you need to calibrate a thermometer?

 A. Why is it necessary to calibrate a thermometer?
-A thermometer must be calibrated to read accurately, as the accuracy of a thermometer can be compromised over time.
+A thermometer must be calibrated to read accurately, as its accuracy can be compromised over time.

 Q. Do forehead thermometers need to be calibrated?